 Data synopsis.
-Data synopsis algorithms summarize vital information of large-volume data streams into compact in-memory data structures with low time and space complexities.
-Examples include sampling, histograms, wavelets and sketches [12], and have been used in areas such as anomaly detection in network traffic [13, 17] and social network analysis [53].
-To bound memory usage of the data structures, data synopsis algorithms are often designed to return estimates with bounded errors.
-For example, sampling algorithms (e.g., [17]) perform computations on a subset of items; sketch-based algorithms (e.g., [13, 17]) map a large key space into a fixed-size two-dimensional array of counters.
+Data synopsis algorithms summarize vital information of large-volume data streams into compact inmemory data structures with low time and space complexities.
+Examples include sampling, histograms, wavelets, and sketches [22], and have been used in areas such as anomaly detection in network traffic [23, 28] and social network analysis [67].
+To bound the memory usage of data structures, data synopsis algorithms are often designed to return estimates with bounded errors.
+For example, sampling algorithms (e.g., [28]) perform computations on a subset of items; sketch-based algorithms (e.g., [23, 28]) map a large key space into a fixed-size two-dimensional array of counters.

 Stream database queries.
-Stream databases manage data streams with SQL-like operators as in traditional relational databases, and allow queries to be continuously executed over unlimited streams.
-Since some SQL operators (e.g., join, sorting, etc.) require multiple iterations to process items, stream database queries need to adapt the semantics of SQL operators for streaming data.
-For example, they restrict the processing of items over a time window, or return approximate query results using data synopsis techniques (e.g., sampling in online join queries [21, 40]).
+Stream databases manage data streams with SQL-like operators as in traditional relational databases, and allow queries to be continuously executed over continuous streams.
+Since some SQL operators (e.g., join, sorting, etc.) require multiple iterations to process items, stream database queries need to adapt the semantics of SQL operators for stream processing.
+For example, they restrict the processing of items over a time window, or return approximate query results using data synopsis techniques (e.g., sampling in online join queries [32, 52]).

-Online machine learning.
+Online learning.
 Machine learning aims to model the properties of data by processing the data (possibly over iterations) and identifying the optimal parameters toward some objective function.
 It has been widely used in web search, advertising, and analytics.

-Traditional machine learning algorithms assume that all data is available in advance and iteratively refine parameters towards a global optimization objective on the entire dataset.
-To support streaming data, online machine learning algorithms define a local objective function for each item with respective to the current model parameters, and search for the locally optimal parameters.
-After a large number of items are processed, it has been shown that the local approach can converge to a global optimal point, subject to certain conditions [24, 25, 65].
+Traditional machine learning algorithms assume that the whole dataset is available in advance and iteratively refine parameters towards a global optimization objective on the whole dataset.
+To support stream processing, online learning algorithms define a local objective function with respect to the current model parameter values, and search for the model parameter values that optimize the local objective function.
+After a large number of items are processed, it has been shown that the local approach can converge to a global optimal point, subject to certain conditions [36, 37, 83].